We care about your privacy

 With regard to your personal data known to us, you have a number of rights.
 The most important rights include:

 - the right to access your personal data Mostly, the person concerned can access his personal data via the online file directly.
 Should this, for whatever reason no longer be the case, the person concerned has the right to request this.
 If we do have your data, we will provide them digitally (not via regular mail) within the set deadline.

 - the right to rectification and completion (correction or alteration of your (personal) data).

 - the right to data portability (right to transfer personal data)

 - the right to be forgotten - deleting or removing all of your personal data.

 Should you have any questions or request regarding your rights: please mail to [email@example.com] stating your name, address, and phone number.
 If possible, please include your file number.
 We will meet your request or contact you within four weeks.

 For complaints, you can contact in The Netherlands: ‘Autoriteit Persoonsgegevens’ (click link for the website)

 Changing our privacy statement

 ‘Na Kaminda’ reserves the right to make changes in their privacy regulations.
-Because we take privacy extremely seriously and because (digital) security within our organization is a constant area of concern, you can expect us to enhance and strengthen our privacy or security policy when making alterations.
-It will rarely consist of a liberalization.
+Because we take privacy extremely serious and because (digital) security within our organization is a constant area of concern, you can expect us to enhance and strengthen our privacy or security policy when making alterations - it will rarely consist a liberalization.
 The current and most accurate version is stated on the website marked with a version date.
-If and when you use our website after this date, we consider this a tacit agreement from your part of changed policy regulations, as stated in the new policy statement.
+If and when you use our website after this date, we consider this a tacit agreement from your part of changed policy regulations, as stated in the new privacy statement.